Aunixx/capstone-project/README.md

 ## Description

 This project is an issue tracker web application built using React.
 It allows users to manage and track issues with different statuses, categories, priorities, and tags.
+The implementation focuses highly on keeping the application performant despite handling a large dataset by following reacts best practices in terms of performance.

 ## Features